 Needless to say, the town’s isolated location can make you feel like you’ve discovered a pristine piece of Alaska.

 Given that there are less than 500 people that call this small yet idyllic town home, moose probably outnumber human beings here!

-It’s surrounded by the scenic Atlantic Ocean on one side, snow-capped mountains on another, and Glacier Bay National Park on most of its sides.
+It’s surrounded by beauty as far as you can see, with snow-capped mountains on one side and Glacier Bay National Park on the other.

 Additionally, this town has looked the same for ages.
 Dotted with wood-framed houses and log cabins, Gustavus has been undisturbed by the modernity of the outside world.
 It makes it one of the prettiest towns in Alaska!